 Benefits Enjoyed by the Franchisee

 Many aspiring entrepreneurs pose the question ‘what is a franchise business and why would it be more beneficial than creating my own independent operation?’
 The answer is simple.
 Starting your own business can be extremely difficult.
-The majority of moneylenders don’t want to risk contributing capital toward a venture that likely won’t succeed – approximately 90% of independent startups fail.
+The majority of money lenders don’t want to risk contributing capital toward a venture that is unlikely to succeed – approximately 90% of independent startups fail.
 What’s more, without support and guidance from an established company, a business owner will struggle to attract customers and establish reliable revenue streams.

 If an entrepreneur decides to join a franchise system instead, these obstacles are either significantly reduced in size or removed entirely.
-As a franchisee, the entrepreneur will be able to follow a proven business model that has been refined, tried, and tested over many years.
-They’ll also be provided with support that encompasses, but isn’t limited to, outlet design and fitting, market research, staff recruitment, training, and introductions to reputable suppliers.
-If you want to read more about franchise vs. startup don’t miss our article.
+As a franchisee, the entrepreneur will be able to follow a proven business model that has been refined, tried and tested over many years.
+They will also be provided with support that encompasses, but isn’t limited to, outlet design and fitting, market research, staff recruitment, training and introductions to reputable suppliers.
+If you want to read more about franchise vs. startup, don’t miss our article.

 Only Certain Businesses Can Be Franchised

 You must be aware that not all businesses can be franchised.
-In order to be successful as a franchisor, a brand must stand out from the crowd, and have proven products and services that are in demand, and will remain in demand for the foreseeable future.
-Plus, their model should be simple enough that it can be easily taught to new franchisees.
+In order to be successful as a franchisor, a brand must stand out from the crowd and have proven products and services that are in demand and will remain in demand for the foreseeable future.
+Plus, their business model should be simple enough that it can be easily taught to and replicated by new franchisees.

 If a business has an overcomplicated model with unoriginal products and services, the likelihood of it becoming a successful franchisor is limited.

-Now the question ‘what is a franchise?’ has been definitively answered, you can decide whether franchising will benefit you.
-Remember, it doesn’t matter whether you’re an aspiring franchisor or franchisee, Franchise Fame can help you – you’ll receive expert support that’ll enable you to attract new partners, or build your own customer base.
+Now that the question ‘what is a franchise?’ has been definitively answered, you can decide whether franchising will benefit you.
+Remember, it doesn’t matter whether you’re an aspiring franchisor or franchisee, Franchise Fame can help you – you’ll receive expert support that will enable you to attract new partners or build your own customer base.

 If you’re still unsure of how to proceed, please look through our key steps for opening a franchise, which will give you a clear idea of what you can expect.